all-contributors/all-contributors/README.md

-This is a specification for recognizing contributors to an open source project in a way that rewards each and every contribution, not just code.
+This is a specification for recognizing contributors to an open-source project in a way that rewards every contribution, not just code.

 The basic idea is this: